 How to obtain the result faster

-Let’s get back to the non-intrusive advertising of your product.
+Let’s get back to the non-intrusive product advertising.
 Earlier in the blog, you talked about the benefits of the product and how it outperforms competitors.
 However, potential customers still don’t understand what results in they can get and, most importantly, when the first results will appear.

 - describe what you do